zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **Submodule**: A section within a module that handles specific types of documents or tasks, such as invoices within the purchasing module.

-**Supplier**: An individual or organization that provides goods or services to your business.
+**Supplier**: An individual or organisation that provides goods or services to your business.

 **Supplier record**: Information about a supplier stored in Zudello, including their name, payment details, and default settings for their transactions.

 **Table view**: A way to view your documents in a spreadsheet-like format with rows and columns, making it easy to sort and compare information.

-**Tag**: A label you can add to documents to help organize them and make them easier to find.
+**Tag**: A label you can add to documents to help organise them and make them easier to find.
 Tags can have different colors and names to help identify different types of documents.

 **Three-way matching**: A process that compares an invoice against both its purchase order and goods receipt to verify that everything matches before payment.